Alexia8/TSChallenge/README.md

 -If the user inputs , or . both are validated

 DOCUMENTATION ->
-Complete documnetation has been provided in the code the help understand how the architecture works and readable code has been provided by using logic naming for classes, variables and functions.
+Complete documentation has been provided in the code the help understand how the architecture works and readable code has been provided by using logic naming for classes, variables and functions.